CCarissimo/hackiota/README.md

 In [@xiong2015crowdtasker] the data quality is based on the reliability of the worker, how likely it is that the worker will accept the measurement request.
 In [@wu2019context], the MAB algorithm is extended with knowledge about a workers extrinsic ability, and intrinsic ability such that decisions can be made more effectively by the requester.

-We propose  novel manner to evaluate measurement quality that is not based solely on the reliability of the workers, but also on the history of measurements from those workers, and in correlated areas.
+We suggest investigation of a novel manner to evaluate measurement quality that is not based solely on the reliability of the workers, but also on the history of measurements from those workers, and in correlated areas.
 The goal of a requester could be to maximize the informativeness of the sensor readings rather than the quality of the information alone.
 For example, a sensor measurement which stays constant for most of the day, year round, is not a very informative sensor.
 Therefore, a requester may wish to sample less frequently from such a sensor.
 On the other hand, a sensor which varies frequently a day provides a more informative measurement.
 A requester may wish to sample from this sensor more frequently to keep up with the changes.

 Such reasoning comes down to the entropies of the observed distributions.
 A requester wishing to maximize informativeness can also try to maximize entropy.